converged-computing/cloud-select/docs/tutorial.md

 **Note** We are still working on the client, and we don't have tests for a lot of functionality (yet) so it's use at your own risk!
-E.g., include and exlude list are not working yet (and need to be refactored to be a part of the database query).
+E.g., include and exclude list are not working yet (and need to be refactored to be a part of the database query).
 We are thinking about use cases and if you have ideas please [contribute them here](https://github.com/converged-computing/cloud-select/issues/14).